+Every family has some characteristics which show family strength.
 A study conducted by researchers at the Family Action Centre, University of Newcastle identified eight family strength characteristics which included:

-Communication: Two-way communication that encouraged empathy, honesty and openness.
+- Communication: Two-way communication that encouraged empathy, honesty and openness.

-Togetherness: Sharing similar values and creating a sense of belonging and bonding.
+- Togetherness: Sharing similar values and creating a sense of belonging and bonding.

-Sharing activities: Spending quality time together by giving undivided attention and engaging in different kinds of activities.
+- Sharing activities: Spending quality time together by giving undivided attention and engaging in different kinds of activities.

-Affection: Showing affection and care regularly through words, hugs, kisses and thoughtfulness.
+- Affection: Showing affection and care regularly through words, hugs, kisses and thoughtfulness.

-Support: Offering and asking for support, with family members knowing they will receive help, encouragement and reassurance from one another.
+- Support: Offering and asking for support, with family members knowing they will receive help, encouragement and reassurance from one another.

-Acceptance: Each member of the family is unique.
+- Acceptance: Each member of the family is unique.
 Accepting them for who they are will help them gain confidence even in adulthood.

-Commitment: Seeing family well-being as a first priority and acting accordingly with commitment and loyalty.
+- Commitment: Seeing family well-being as a first priority and acting accordingly with commitment and loyalty.

-Resilience: Being able to tolerate difficulties and adapt to changing situations in positive ways.
+- Resilience: Being able to tolerate difficulties and adapt to changing situations in positive ways.

-Building relationships starts at home
+Building relationships starts at home with family bonding

 Children form an image of their support structure very early on.
 The reason why many children cry on the first day of school is because they feel their main source of support and comfort is going away.
-However, parents who spend lot of quality time with the family observe that the children have an easier time outside the house.
+However, parents who spend a lot of quality time with the family observe that the children have an easier time outside the house.
 They learn from the environment at home and connect with individuals outside based on the values and respect earned at home.

 How to bond as a family?